xStarbound/xStarbound/doc/lua/statuscontroller.md

 #### `bool` status.resourcePositive(`String` resourceName)

-Returns whether the value of the specified resource is greater than 0.
+Returns whether the value of the specified resource is greater than zero.

 ---